garethjmsaunders/digital-code-style-guide/php.md

 ## 7. Comments

+TODO: Organize Your Code
+•Learn to utilize @category, @package, @subpackage •PEAR style is the de facto standard
+•Always Prefix Your Classes (Foo_)

 In general, code should be commented proflifically.
 There is not a required format for comments, but the following are recommended.